minimizing-relaxation-errors/LinTool/README.md

 It assumes all files from which data is obtained exist in their respective folders (timestamps or ordering)

 ## Two types of linearization methods
 Linearization methods are either timestamp or order based.
-Hence they either
+Hence they either...

-- Take as input: a timestamp dict which contain (operation) value as key and a tuple (start timestamp, end timestamp) as value, for enqueue and dequeue respectively.
+Take as input: a timestamp dict which contain (operation) value as key and a tuple (start timestamp, end timestamp) as value, for enqueue and dequeue respectively.

 And output: two dicts as a tuple (puts, gets) which each contain (operation) values and decided timestamps for the operation.

+Or...

-- Takes as input: an ordering dict which contains value and a tuple (potential enqueue orders, potential dequeue orders).
+Takes as input: an ordering dict which contains value and a tuple (potential enqueue orders, potential dequeue orders).

 And output: a dict which contain values and tuples (decided enqueue order, decided dequeue order).

+For this output, linearizationTool.py needs to call order_to_timestamp in decidedOrderingToTimestamp.py to convert the order dict to two timestamp dict, which can then be inputted into the compute_rank_error function.

 ## Utility files and functions
 (To be written)